viniciusml/BeatWave/README.md

 </div>

 ### AC 2
-Upon enterind the login (no validation for now) the app navigates to a home screen with the songs displayed.
+Upon entering the login (no validation for now) the app navigates to a home screen with the songs displayed.
 <div>
 <img src="screenshots/home.png" width=300 />
 </div>